MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ### Restoring a previous version of an upgraded Hyper-V VM causes future recovery points to fail.

 **Description**: If you upgrade a protected 2012 R2 Hyper-V VM to the 2016 version, then stop protecting the VM (but retain data) and then re-enable protection.
-If you then recover a 2012 R2 copy at the original location, further backups may fail.
+If you then recover a 2012 R2 copy at the original location, further backups might fail.

 **Workaround**: After recovery, change the VM Version to 2016 and then run a Consistency Check.

 ### Bare Metal Recovery protection failures

-**Description**: If you configure Bare Metal Recovery (BMR) protection, the BMR protection job may fail with the message that the replica size isn't sufficiently large.
+**Description**: If you configure Bare Metal Recovery (BMR) protection, the BMR protection job might fail with the message that the replica size isn't sufficiently large.

 **Workaround**: Use the following registry path to change the default replica size for BMR data sources.
 Open the registry editor and increase the replica size for the following key: